Tuesday, December 9, 2025

 And a striking Little Blue Heron.

-But what most intrigued me was this sign leaning against a tall magnolia tree.
+But what was most striking to me was this sign leaning against a tall magnolia tree.
 “In Memory of Xuan Chi Diep” it reads.
 There’s no date, no context, just what you see.

 If I ever noticed the sign before, I do not remember.
 That’s one of the things I like about Magnolia Cemetery and its 150 acres: seeing something new, though I’ve been here a few hundred times over the years.

-The memorial sign, dislodged from the base that once held it straight and tall, and the Magnolia tree that now supports it are located next to a unique white zinc monument that I wrote about and photographed in my 2014 book, “In the Arms of Angels: Magnolia Cemetery- Charleston’s Treasure of History, Mystery and Artistry.”
+The memorial sign, dislodged from the base that once held it straight, and the Magnolia tree that now supports it are located next to a unique white zinc monument that I wrote about and photographed in my 2014 book, “In the Arms of Angels: Magnolia Cemetery- Charleston’s Treasure of History, Mystery and Artistry.”
 More on that book here.